Yonas-Elmess/clinic-intranet-website/README.md

 - Staff directory organized by department (Medical, IT, Administrative)
 - Live search filtering by name, position, or department
-- Contact modal popup with email and phone for each staff member
+- Contact modal popup showing email and phone per staff member
+- Google Maps integration on the contact page
 - Video background on the home page
-- Responsive navbar with active page highlighting
+- Responsive navbar with active page state
+- Deployed and live via GitHub Pages

 ---

 ## Tech Stack

 - **HTML5** — semantic multi-page structure
-- **CSS3** — custom styling, layout, card components
+- **CSS3** — custom styling, card components, layout
-- **JavaScript** — live search filtering, contact modal logic
+- **JavaScript** — live search, contact modal, interactivity
+- **Hosting:** GitHub Pages
+- **Tools:** VS Code, Live Server

 ---

 ## Project Context

+Designed and developed as part of a 1ère année cycle ingénieur internship at ISGA (2025–2026), under the supervision of Mme.
+Hind Elaimani.
-Built during a professional observation internship at Clinique Tiznit des Spécialités (2024–2025).
+The intranet was built for internal staff use at Clinique Tiznit des Spécialités — a private healthcare facility in Tiznit, Morocco.
-Designed as an internal intranet tool for clinic staff — not a public-facing website.

 ---